JasonFantl/JasonFantl.github.io/_posts/2026-02-12-Universal-Unique-IDs.md

 We are an exploratory species, just past the solar system now, but perhaps one day we will look back and call our galaxy merely the first.
 There are many problems to solve along the way, and today we will look at one very small one.
 How do we assign IDs to devices (or any object) so the IDs are guaranteed to always be unique?

+Being able to identify objects is a fundamental tool for building other protocols, and it also underpins manufacturing, logistics, communications, and security.
+Every ship and satellite needs an ID for traffic control and maintenance history.
+Every radio, router, and sensor needs an ID so packets have a source and destination.
+Every manufactured component needs an ID for traceability.
+And at scale, the count explodes: swarms of robots, trillions of parts, and oceans of cargo containers moving through a civilization’s supply chain.

-Being able to identify objects is important for communications, logistics, trade, and manufacturing, and is in general a fundamental tool for other protocols.
-The point of an ID is to differentiate one object from another, so we need to make sure we don't assign the same ID twice.
-Unique ID assignment becomes a more challenging problem when we try to solve it at the scale of the whole universe.
+One of the key functions of an ID is to differentiate objects from one another, so we need to make sure we don't assign the same ID twice.
+Unique ID assignment becomes a more challenging problem when we try to solve it at the scale of the universe.

 But we can try.